99designs/gqlgen/docs/content/reference/subscription-context.md

 })
 ```

-There is no `Response.Context` field to read.
 The per-event context flows through `ctx` — the parameter the interceptor already has.

 ## Resolution-time context contract